 These carrot cake pancakes are mini—about a quarter the size of regular flapjacks—perfect if you plan on serving a big spread for Easter brunch.

 I’d love to see them alongside avocado toast, banana pecan muffins, or golden milk granola parfaits.
 They also work for dessert.
 And there’s no need to limit them to springtime, either.
 I mean, there’s no bad time for carrot cake pancakes, right?

-If you’ve never made pancakes before, the process is really simple.
-Mix the batter, spoon it onto a hot griddle or skillet, and wait for the tops to bubble.
+The process for making pancakes is pretty simple.
+Mix the batter, spoon it onto a hot griddle or skillet over low-medium heat, and wait for the tops of the cakes to bubble.
 The bubbles are your cue to flip and cook the other side.
-As long as you don’t have the heat turned up too high, there’s no need to check or worry that the pancakes are burning until you see the bubbles.
+There’s no need to worry your pancakes are burning until you see the bubbles.
 Works every time!

 Mini carrot cake pancakes with maple mascarpone are the perfect addition to your Easter brunch menu—or serve them for dessert at your next spring party!

 - 8 ounces melted mascarpone cheese (1 container, see note)

 - 1 teaspoon vanilla extract